 Being a director of Ayr Farmers Mutual Insurance Company can be a very satisfying way to give back to your community.
 It requires a time commitment to fulfill the duties.
 The following outlines that commitment.
-It is worthy to note you should consider your commitment to be a longer-term rather than a short-term.
+It is worthy to note that you should consider your commitment to be longer-term rather than short-term.

-There are two ways in which someone may become a director, but first, you must meet the qualifications as stated in bylaws of the Corporation.
+There are two ways in which someone may become a director, but first, you must meet the qualifications as stated in the bylaws of the Corporation.

 Interested in becoming a Director?